jofas/blog/content/003-mongodump-archive-to-json/index.md

 Nice.
 We have a bunch of files containing the documents of our collections saved locally on disk.
-This is very helpful for creating backups of our production database, but `mongodump` can do even better.
+This is very helpful for creating backups of our production database.
+But `mongodump` can do even better.
-Instead of creating a directory it can also create an archive file, making the backup more self-contained and space efficient.
+Instead of creating a directory, it can also create an archive file, making the backup more self-contained and space efficient.
-Running `mongodump --archive=foo.dump` will create the `foo.dump` archive containing the files from the listing above.
+Running `mongodump --archive=foo.dump` will create the `foo.dump` archive with the files from the listing above.
 Perfect.
 My backup strategy for my MongoDB servers.

-I got a bunch of `foo.dump` files now, in case I screw up and destroy the production data and need to restore it to a proper state.
 Why do I need offline access to the data stored in the backups?
 In my case I need offline access, because the service storing the data got retired and does not exist anymore.